mikeos-tech/dictionary-sync/README.md

 ---

+11. The program ran be run manually from the command line and if you do this you will need to keep a version of the shell running.
+Run it in the background is refered to as running it as a service., runing in the background you need to use the following comman

-11. Execute the following commands:
+Execute the following commands:

      sudo systemctl daemon-reload
      sudo systemctl start  dic_sync.service